 By this point in the summer, it's an embarrassment of riches at the market.
 String beans, tomatoes, berries, stone fruit, and more are all still in play, but there are a bunch of newcomers to welcome.
 Juicy melons and delicate figs add intrigue on the sweet side of the spectrum, while zucchini, eggplant, tomatillos, and all kinds of chile peppers allow us to expand our savory repertoire.
 Here's what you need to know about our favorite late-summer bloomers.

-It’s prime-time for watermelon, cantaloupe, honeydew, and more!
+It's prime-time for watermelon, cantaloupe, honeydew, and more!
 Get to know all the delicious varieties, then follow our guide on how to choose the perfect ripe melon.
-Once you’ve lugged one home, try tossing a savory melon salad, making these adorable mini melon “cakes,” or shaking up a batch of watermelon cocktails, including our new favorite White Tea Melonade (trust us, frosé will be a thing of the past once you have a sip of this!).
-Sweet, cold, juicy -- summer melon is a treat no matter how you prepare it.
+Once you've lugged one home, try making a savory melon appetizer, blending up these colorful Melon Milk Pops, or mixing our new favorite White Tea Melonade (trust us, frosé will be a thing of the past once you have a sip of this!).
+Sweet, cold, juicy—summer melon is a treat no matter how you prepare it.